 Decarbonize NYU is a subcampaign of NYU Divest working to align NYU’s climate mitigation initiatives with the imperatives of Climate and Environmental Justice, and to extend NYU’s ambition beyond emissions reductions towards the just transition to 100% renewable energy.

-The President of NYU and the Vice President of Sustainability are currently thinking about how to make NYU a green urban university in the long-term.
+The President and the Vice President of Sustainability at NYU are currently thinking about how to make NYU a green urban university over the coming years.
 NYU Does not currently have a climate action plan in effect.
 This offers us the opportunity as a university community to ensure NYU’s response to climate change reflects a just, ambitious, and science-based vision of climate mitigation.

 How you can support, join us, and receive updates: